MariskaZeta/MariskaZeta/README.md

-- 👋 Hi, I’m @MariskaZeta
+- 👋 Hi, I’m Madison Kendall
-- 👀 I’m interested in ...
+- 👀 I’m interested in - Full Stack Software Developing
-- 🌱 I’m currently learning ...
-JavaScript
+- 🌱 I’m currently learning - Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on - MERN projects
-- 📫 How to reach me ...
+- 📫 How to reach me - www.linkedin.com/in/madisonzetakendall

 <!---
 MariskaZeta/MariskaZeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.